rust-edu/rust-edu.github.io/content/_index.md

 - Develop and promote tools and services which assist in this education.
 - Improve the overall learnability of the Rust programming language.

+## Mission statement

+To spread Rust use and development through academic curricula and communities throughout the world.
+To make Rust the language of choice for "systems programming" in its broadest sense through the shared efforts of faculty, students and the Rust community.

 ## How can I help?

 We welcome any educators, sponsors, and potential collaborators who share our vision for the future of Rust education to get in touch with us at <a href="mailto:contact@rust-edu.org">contact@rust-edu.org</a>.